 Sustainable Gardening Ideas

 Sustainable gardening is a practice that aims to minimize the environmental impact of gardening activities while promoting biodiversity and ecological health.
-Here are some sustainable gardening ideas
+Here are some simple sustainable gardening ideas

 • Start a compost bin to recycle kitchen and garden waste into nutrient-rich compost.
 This reduces the need for chemical fertilizers.